 - On an ad hoc basis, this policy is used to support effective and well-documented implementation of diverse initiatives linked to the mission of the COM and its Strategic Plan.

-- A completed copy of the CQI template, which includes a determination of compliance and action items that are needed for the next steps in the iterative cycle.
+- A completed copy of the CQI PDSA template, which includes the overall objective, the individual(s) responsible, the data sources used and outcome measures to be tracked, a determination of compliance and action items with a timeline for completion needed for the next steps in the iterative cycle.